History and Overview of Turks and Caicos

 Prices

-Souvenirs are the typical price range for the Caribbean, such as around $20 for a t-shirt or $10 for a souvenir coffee mug.
+Souvenirs fall into the typical price range for the Caribbean, such as around $25 for a T-shirt or $10 for a souvenir coffee mug.
 Prices for groceries and other goods are high compared to the United States.